-This course is designed for students who have completed all course work required in major field of study but are still working on the research paper.
+This course is designed for students who have completed all course work required in their major field of study but are still working on the file paper.
 6953.
-Special Graduate Topics in Educational Leadership
+Special Graduate Topics in Educational Technology 3(3-0) Prerequisites: Twelve hours in ETEC courses.
+Topic as announced; may be repeated with consent of coordinator.